 If this is your first Father's Day post-separation or divorce, you can expect a ride on the emotional roller-coaster.
 For divorced dads, family-centered holidays - like Thanksgiving or Father's Day - can intensify feelings of anger, sadness, or loss.

 The impact of infrequent or no contact with a non-custodial parent after a divorce can be devastating for a child.
-Here are the most common reasons why non-custodial parents have little or no contact with their children, and the problems absent parents cause for their children.
+Here are six reasons why non-custodial parents may have little or no contact with their children.

 If your family had Mother's Day traditions - breakfast in bed, brunch at your favorite restaurant, flowers, cleaning the house, detailing your car, etc. - both you and your kids may be feeling blue.
 For a stepmother, Mother's Day can bring up feelings of unhappiness combined with hurt when the children they're helping to raise head off to their "real" mother's house without a backward glance.